TURKEY – Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Batman, Urfa)

 Diyarbakir Great Mosque.
 Enter a large courtyard with a variety of columns and arches, some marble and some limestone, with ornate capitals and friezes.
 The mosque is large – narrow and long with 2 sets of basalt columns and arches.
 The mihrab is very simple black/white basalt.

 Cahit Sıtkı Tarancı Museum (1910-56).
 A poet and writer from Diyarbakir, this was his house in the old city.
-Enter a courtyard of black basalt walls to see mainly posters with information, some photos and some personal effects.
+Enter a courtyard of black basalt walls to see posters with information, photos and personal effects.
 Zero English and I left only knowing that he was probably a musician.
 Free

 When leaving Kurdistan, an engine check light came on indicating a problem with the exhaust/catalytic converter system.
 Thankfully it was not urgent as I could not find a VW dealer until Diyarbakir.
 It turned out to be a leak in one of the hoses and was covered by warranty.
 I had dinner and slept in the lot.
 They even had a shower!